cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # specified ID you have to define a dedicated section containing the details
     # on the respective machine.
 (E.g. cuckoo1,cuckoo2,cuckoo3)
     machines = cuckoo1

     [cuckoo1]
     # Specify the label name of the current machine as specified in your
     # libvirt configuration.
     label = cuckoo1

     # Specify the operating system platform used by current machine
     # [windows/darwin/linux].
     platform = windows

-    # Specify the IP address of the current machine.
-Make sure that the IP address
+    # Specify the IP address of the current virtual machine.
+Make sure that the
-    # is valid and that the host machine is able to reach it.
-If not, the analysis
+    # IP address is valid and that the host machine is able to reach it.
+If not,
-    # will fail.You may want to configure your network settings in
+    # the analysis will fail.
+You may want to configure your network settings in
     # /etc/libvirt/<hypervisor>/networks/
     ip = 192.168.122.105